-U.S. Making Progress
+U.S. Making Progress On Crypto Tax Regulations

 The good news is that the U.S. government has been making progress when it comes to simplifying crypto tax regulations.
 In particular, the Cryptocurrency Act of 2020 could significantly improve the regulatory environment by clarifying which federal agencies would set the rules for different digital assets based on their purpose.